wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

         ```
         {"height":2500}
         ```
-        In this case, you will need to install the latest update mentioned in the [Node Upgrade](#node-upgrade).
+        In this case, you will need to install the latest update mentioned in the [Node upgrade](#node-upgrade).
-        Please, note that you won't need to follow this instruction below (steps №3 and below).
+        Please, note that you will not need to follow this instruction below (steps №3 and below).
         After completing this step, you can go to the [Node networks]() lesson.
 3. Verify the signature of a block of the blockchain.
     Check the signature of the blockchain's height minus ten by the link: